photonstorm/box2d-lite/README.md

 Frame: 600 = 0 vec2s - 0 mat22s
 ```

 Yup!
-Not one single new vec2 or mat22 instance is being created during a World.step now.
-A bit of an improvement from the 270,000 we had at the start of the day :) All math has been either inlined or moved to cached instances.
+Not one single new vec2 or mat22 instance is being created during a `World.step` now.
+A bit of an improvement from the 274,009 we had at the start of the day :) All math has been either inlined or moved to cached instances.
+Performance speaks for itself, too.

 The test case creates a total of 529 vec2s and 3 mat22s when the simulation starts-up (after creating 103 bodies and a joint).
 Each body has 4 vec2s, which accounts for 412 of them.
 Joints have 6 and the rest are created by the classes as cache vars.